nginx/unit/tools/unitctl/README.md

 *Note:* This command does not support operating on multiple instances of Unit at once.

 ### Import configuration, certificates, and NJS modules from directory
+Unitctl will parse existing configuration, certificates, and NJS modules stored in a directory and convert them into a payload to reconfigure a given Unit daemon.

 ```
 $ unitctl import /opt/unit/config
 Imported /opt/unit/config/certificates/snake.pem -> /certificates/snake.pem